Raleigh Chopper: Mk 1

 The Chopper's patent was applied for in the US in 1967.
-The Chopper was introduced at American trade shows in January 1969 but it was not until April 1969 when Raleigh Choppers were available for public to purchase.
+The Chopper was introduced at American trade shows in January 1969 but it was not until April 1969 that Raleigh Choppers were available for public to purchase.
 The bike featured a choice of a single-speed coaster hub, a 3-speed coaster, a standard non-coaster 3 speed or 5-speed (3+2) Sturmey Archer gear hub, selected using a frame-mounted console gear lever.
 Other features that appealed to the youth market were the unusual frame, long padded high-back seat, sprung seat at the back, high-rise (ape hanger) handlebars, 'bobbed' mudguards (fenders) and differently sized wheels: 16 in front and 20 in rear.
 The rear hoop above the seat resembled a "sissy bar".
 Even the kickstand was designed to give the stationary bicycle a lean reminiscent of a parked motorcycle.

 In 1969 the Raleigh Chopper was launched on the UK market.
 This was a triple launch for Raleigh with the Mk1 Chopper produced until 1972.
 The Chopper was branded as THE HoT oNE, alongside the Moulton Mk3 (The Smooth One), and the RSW Mk3 (The Dolly One).
 The Chopper was sold as a "must have" item and signifier of "coolness" for many children at the time.

 Mk 2

 The Mk 2 ("Mark 2") Chopper was an improved version sold from 1972.
-It had the rarely-purchased option of five-speed derailleur gears (1973/74 "Pinky"), and the gear lever shifter reverted from a knob to a T-bar-style shifter only with a different style to the lever.
-(The earlier 'Tall frame' model had already sported the T-bar style, albeit with a black shifter handle with an elliptical window within the shifter cover.)
-The frame was subtly revised, and the seat shortened, bringing rider weight forwards of the rear axle (and thus the fulcrum point of balance) to help prevent the front of the bicycle lifting up.
+The Mk 2 offered an optional five-speed derailleur on the 1973–74 “Pinky” model and used a T-bar-style gear shifter.
+The frame was subtly revised, and the seat was shortened to shift the rider's weight forward and help prevent the front of the bicycle from lifting.
 A small rear rack was added, the handlebars were welded to the stem to stop children from inclining the "ape hanger" bars backward, thereby rendering the bicycle almost unsteerable.
 A drop-handlebar version, the Sprint GT, was produced 1972 - 1973 and this differed from the standard Mk 2 as it had a slightly taller frame.
+Raleigh had been in decline during the 1960s, but the Chopper went on to sell more than one million units worldwide.
 The Chopper Mk 2 remained in production until 1983, by which time the BMX craze had taken over its market.
-However, the Chopper almost single-handedly rescued Raleigh, which had been in decline during the 1960s, selling over a million of the model worldwide.